dievus/msLDAPDump/README.md

 </p>
 Users can bind to LDAP utilizing valid user account credentials or a valid NTLM hash.
 Using credentials will obtain the same information as the anonymously binded request, as well as checking for the following:

+* Subnet scan for systems with ports 389 and 636 open
 * Basic Domain Info (Current user permissions, domain SID, password policy, machine account quota)
 * Users
 * Groups